H0ARK/claude-squad/MCP_README.md

 ## What is MCP?

 Model Context Protocol (MCP) is a standardized protocol that allows AI assistants like Claude to connect to external tools and services.
-Claude Squad implements an MCP server that provides agent management capabilities through tmux sessions.
+Claude Squad implements an MCP server using the [mark3labs/mcp-go](https://github.com/mark3labs/mcp-go) library that provides agent management capabilities through tmux sessions.

 ## Features

 The Claude Squad MCP server provides the following tools:

 ### 1. `launch_agent`

 Launch a new agent in a tmux session.

 **Parameters:**

 - `task` (required): Description of the task for the new agent
 - `program` (optional): Program to run (default: "aider")

 **Example:**

 ```
 Launch an agent to fix the login bug in the authentication module
 ```

 ### 2. `list_agents`

 List all active agents and their status.

 **Parameters:** None

 ### 3. `send_message`

 Send a message to a specific agent via tmux.

 **Parameters:**

 - `agent_id` (required): ID of the target agent
 - `message` (required): Message to send to the agent

 ### 4. `get_agent_output`

 Get recent output from an agent's tmux session.

 **Parameters:**

 - `agent_id` (required): ID of the agent to get output from
 - `lines` (optional): Number of lines to retrieve (default: 50)